 The strategically important Chesapeake Bay region felt the brunt of the war, choked by shipping blockades and ravaged by enemy raids.

 Though there was no clear victor at the end of the war, the United States protected its democracy and emerged with heightened stature on the world stage.

 Erected by National Park Service.

 Location.
 38° 46.412′ N, 76° 42.657′ W. Marker is in Croom, Maryland, in Prince George's County.
 Marker can be reached from McClure Road 0.8 miles south of Mount Calvert Road, on the right when traveling south.
+Alternate directions: enter Patuxent River Park from 16000 Croom Airport Rd, go about 1.5 miles and turn right on McClure Road and .1 miles to marker.
 Touch for map.
-Alternate directions: enter Patuxent River Park from 16000 Croom Airport Rd, go about 1.5 miles and turn right on McClure Road and .1 miles to marker.
 Marker is in this post office area: Upper Marlboro MD 20772, United States of America.
+Touch for directions.